 The workshops below are a very small sampling of the types of workshops The Improfessor facilitates for organizations and in academic settings.
-All workshops are adaptable in terms of content and length and will evolve according to the needs of the group and to the experience level of the participants.
+All workshops are adaptable in terms of content, length, and structure (e.g., all can be offered as online, virtual training sessions), and will evolve according to the needs of the group and to the experience level of the participants.
 The Improfessor also coaches individuals and is an engaging, experienced speaker.
 Her presentations on improvisation for organizations, conferences, and other events are entertaining, impactful, and often interactive.

 Impro System Training

 In this training, actors, improvisers, directors, writers, and other artists practice and learn how to apply the Impro System to their artistic processes.
 It is useful for experienced improvisers who want to learn specifically about Johnstone’s Impro System but also for those with limited experience who would like to acquire a set of widely applicable impro tools.
 More specifically, you will learn how the Impro System can: support the technical training required of theatre artists working individually and with an ensemble; assist directors in focusing others towards a vision or a solution to a problem; inspire and generate characters, narrative, and other material for scripted and non-scripted performances; and sharpen a range of soft skills useful to all the roles we play in life, on-stage and off.

 Impro for Leadership